roualdes/testbank/README.md

 ### Output schema

+TODO provide descriptions of each part of the schemas.

 Each exercise will be returned from the TestBank server as a JSON object with one of the two following structures.
 If an exercise is requested, the user will receive a JSON object with the following schema